 How Does It Help?

-Eye-related benefits.
-Zinc is believed to be important for vision because high levels of the mineral are found in the macula, part of the retina.
-Zinc enables vitamin A to create a pigment called melanin, which protects the eye.
-Some studies show that getting enough zinc can help you see better at night.
+You have high levels of the mineral in your macula, part of the retina.
+Zinc helps vitamin A create a pigment called melanin, which protects your eye.
+Though zinc deficiency makes seeing at night more difficult, zinc supplementation does not necessarily help you see better at night)

 There is some evidence that zinc supplements, when used in combination with antioxidant vitamins, slow the progression of age-related macular degeneration (AMD), a change in eyesight that comes with age.

 How much do you need?
 The recommended amount of zinc needed in your daily diet is 8 milligrams per day for women; 11 milligrams per day for men.Pregnant women should get 11 milligrams a day and those nursing need 12 milligrams a day.

 Are there any risks?
 Yes.
 Large amounts of zinc can stop your body from absorbing copper.
 That’s why supplements that contain zinc usually have extra copper.

 Zinc can also stop some antibiotics from working the way they should.
 And it might give you an upset stomach.
 Talk to your doctor before you take zinc supplements.